HBL PSL 2020 held entirely in Pakistan

 While the PCB is still working on the logistics around the PSL for the upcoming edition, it has been said that all the matches will be played in Pakistan.
 What this means is that the players who make it to the PSL Draft will have to be a part only if they can commit to featuring in Pakistan for all the games unlike any of the previous seasons.

-In the fourth season of the Pakistan Super League which was played in 2019, Quetta Gladiators won the title by defeating Peshawar Zalmi in the final.
+In the fourth season which was played in 2019, Quetta Gladiators won the title by defeating Peshawar Zalmi in the final.
 This was after both, the Gladiators and Zalmis finished in the top two of the points table with 14 points from 10 games.

 The other two teams that qualified for the playoffs where Islamabad United and Karachi Kings, finishing third and fourth with five wins each.
 Multan Sultans failed to make the playoffs along with the perennial bottom-perchers, Lahore Qalandars who finished sixth yet again.